 Michaele Turnage Young

 Prior to joining LDF in 2017, Ms. Turnage Young served as a Trial Attorney with the Educational Opportunities Section of the Civil Rights Division of the United States Department of Justice.
 There, she prosecuted 13 school desegregation cases in seven federal court jurisdictions across the country.
 Her efforts led school districts to desegregate their students and faculties, equalize access to course offerings, equalize their facilities, transform their discipline practices, and dramatically reduce the amount of instructional time students lost to exclusionary discipline.
-Ms. Turnage Young received the Attorney General’s Special Achievement Award in recognition of her work advancing educational equity.
+Ms. Turnage Young received the Attorney General’s Special Achievement Award in recognition of her work advancing equal educational opportunity.

 Ms. Turnage Young clerked for the Honorable Joan B. Gottschall of the United States District Court for the Northern District of Illinois.
 She received her law degree from Harvard Law School, where she served as a student attorney with the Harvard Legal Aid Bureau and as an editor of the Harvard Civil Rights-Civil Liberties Law Review.
 Ms. Turnage Young earned her undergraduate degree from UCLA.